ImSythn/Rekindled-OpenGL-Build/README.md

 # Rekindled-OpenGL-Build
-This is a game demo build of a game I made with 7 others: https://imsythn.github.io/Rekindled-OpenGL-Build/
+This is a Rekindled demo.
+A Darksouls, diablo III esk game: https://imsythn.github.io/Rekindled-OpenGL-Build/

 The full game has a skill system and is downloadable at: